splunk/public-o11y-docs/gdi/monitors-hosts/apache-zookeeper.md

 ... # Additional config
 ```

-Next, add the monitor to the `service > pipelines > metrics > receivers` section of your configuration file:
+Next, add the monitor to the `service.pipelines.metrics.receivers` section of your configuration file:

 ```
 service: